rajshrivastava/rajshrivastava/README.md

 ## About me 💬

-I am a Graduate Research Assistant at [Innovative Educational Computing Lab](https://www.ieclab.org/) at my university.
-I am currently working on a skill mining model for automatically detecting inherent skills taught in an online courseware.
-I am enthusiastic about various domains in computer science ranging from software development to machine learning!
+I hold a Master's degree in Computer Science from [North Carolina State University](https://www.csc.ncsu.edu/).
+During my Masteer's, I had the privilege to contribute as a Graduate Research Assistant at [Innovative Educational Computing Lab](https://www.ieclab.org/) at my university.
+I am experienced in various domains in computer science ranging from software development to machine learning!

 ### Technologies I have worked with 🔭